-The limelight of this story is that cannabis produces cannabinoids, chemical compounds that bind to certain receptors in our body.
+Cannabis produces compounds that bind to certain receptors on our cells.
 There are more than 100 of these compounds in each cannabis plant.

 3 types of cannabinoids explained

 Cannabinoids are a class of chemical compounds that bind to cannabinoid receptors in our brain and immune system.
 Two groups of receptors have been identified and classified as CB1 and CB2 receptors.